Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details

 Click for DetailsThe card second from the bottom of the staff represents your environment and the people you are interacting with.
-Four of Coins (Power), when reversed: Setbacks in material matters.
-Opposition to further gain.
-Suspense and delay.
-Spendthrift.
+Temperance, when reversed: Lack of restraint and self-control.
+Losing one's cool.
+Energies dispersed through conflicts in personal, business, and spiritual matters.